Friday, August 3, 2007

 AMAZING USAMBARA MOUNTAINS.

-Geographical history
+Geographical history.

 Amani Nature Reserve is located in the East Usambara region.
 This is part of the Eastern Arc Mountains, an isolated mountain chain of ancient crystalline rock formed through a cycle of block faulting and erosion, which stretches from the Taita Hills in Kenya down to the Southern Highlands in Tanzania.
 Due to their age, status as forest ‘islands’ and role as condensers of moisture from the Indian Ocean, the Eastern Arc forests are rich in endemic species (Hamilton, 1989).
 Many species have been geographically separated from their closest relatives for long periods.
 The mountains appear to serve both as a refuge for formerly widespread flora and fauna (Iversen, 1991) as well as centres of speciation (Fjeldsaa, 1997).
 Patches of forests, such as Amani Nature Reserve, have been likened to the African equivalent of the Galapagos Islands in terms of their endemism and biodiversity, therefore, considered to be one of the most important forest blocks in Africa.